shaielc/Behirot/readme.md

-# Israeli 25th Behirut Data by Ballot
+# Israeli 25th Elections Data by Ballot

 Notebook for displaying the distribution of votes by Ballot box.